 For the money, it is acceptable, although there are better speakers available.
 Check out my recently updated pick of the best budget studio monitors in the $200-400 range.

 I/O and controls

-We found that the layout of the rear panel to be incredibly well designed, and easy to follow.
+I found that the layout of the rear panel to be incredibly well-designed, and easy to follow.

 Compared to other studio monitors

-While the Eris E5 may truly be the best studio monitor to accommodate your needs, there’s always more to consider.
+While the Eris E5s may truly be the best $200 studio monitors to accommodate your needs, there’s always more to consider.
 Here are some alternatives that are worth your attention.

-The JBLs are far more pleasant sounding than the Eris E5s.
-The bass is not as pronounced on The 305P, but is much, much cleaner.
-If you want to enjoy your listening experience, we suggest investing in the JBLs.
+The JBLs are far more pleasant-sounding than the Eris E5.
+The bass is not as pronounced on the 305P Mk2, but is much, much cleaner.
+If you want to enjoy your listening experience, I suggest investing in the JBLs.

-We’ll keep it simple here and say that our allegiance lies with Yamaha.
-While the HS5s don’t necessarily sound “better” than the Eris E5s, we find that our familiarity with the Yamaha sound lends to its strengths as a reliable monitor.
+I’ll keep it simple here and say that my allegiance lies with Yamaha.
+While the HS5 monitors don’t necessarily sound “better” than the Eris E5, I find that my familiarity with the Yamaha sound lends to its strengths as a reliable monitor.

 Who are the PreSonus Eris E5 monitors best suited for?

 The Eris E5 monitors are best suited for beginner music producers looking for a simple yet reliable option in the $200 price range.Buy PreSonus Eris E5 at: SweetwaterAmazon